ArenaCoinDev/Ar3na/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven Arena tests.
+Utilities to generate test vectors for the data-driven Ar3na tests.

 Usage: